 She was one of the organisers of the International Congress of Women in The Hague in 1915, and was a member of the delegation from that Congress to present proposals to heads of neutral states for halting World War I. Following the Armistice, she was a delegate at the Paris Peace Conference, which was held in 1919.
 She was called to the English Bar in 1924 - again as one of the first group of women admitted - and developed a distinctive career as what we would now call a human rights lawyer.

-The School has created an exhibition on the life and work of Chrystal Macmillan.
-Browse our exhibition panels, which are frequently displayed in the School's foyer.
+The School has created an exhibition on the life and work of Chrystal Macmillan, these exhibition panels are frequently displayed in the School foyer.

-For more on Chrystal's life and work, see Miss Chrystal Macmillan 1872-1937: Edinburgh Woman and Global Citizen, by Helen Kay, independent scholar.
+For more information on Chrystal's life and work, we recommend reading the work of Helen Kay, independent scholar.